Skip to content

 2. Delays hearing back from your current provider

 Porting from a traditional cell phone carrier to a VoIP provider can take longer than the normal 5-7 business day timeframe.
-You can also run into similar delays if your current provider isn’t responsive and you’re trying to track down specific information, such as your PIN.
+You can also run into similar delays if your current provider isn’t responsive and you’re trying to track down specific information, such as your port-out/transfer PIN.
 Unfortunately, some providers don’t prioritize these requests because they don’t want you to leave.

 Moving from VoIP to VoIP is generally faster and more hassle-free — unless your existing provider is slow to respond.
 If that’s the case, strap in for a few extra days’ of wait time.